Why Habits are Important

 And even then, don’t shock your system by trying to do too much.
 The key to making these changes part of your life is making them SUSTAINABLE.
 To do that you’ve got to start small, give yourself positive feedback as you go, and gradually build up to where the activity truly becomes a habit.

-I’ve got a really good feeling about 2015.
+I’ve got a really good feeling about this year.
 Who’s with me?

 Note: the links to the books above are Amazon affiliate links, so I do get a small commission (at no extra cost to you) if you end up buying them.
 Frankly I recommend the heck out of these books even if I don’t make any money.
 But it doesn’t hurt to have a few extra bucks to keep the servers (and the coffee) on.